 Future routine work will consist of periodic field checks of each monitoring system and remote retrieval of recorded pressure measurement data using the In-Situ Inc. TROLL® Link telemetry system and ISI Data Center.
-COGCC staff will schedule an inspection and testing of all wellhead components and instruments during 2020 when all monitoring well sites are safely accessible and replacement equipment, as needed, has been procured.
+COGCC staff will schedule an inspection and testing of all wellhead components and instruments during 2021 when all monitoring well sites are safely accessible and replacement equipment, as needed, has been procured.
+Specifically, all site instrumentation enclosure desiccants will be replaced, as required annually.